rakkycurvelo/100-days-of-code/log.md

 **Today's Progress**: My first Code Camp Challenge!

 **Thoughts**: Aaaah, a little tribute website!
-I confess I've spent more time that I should trying to find a way of putting images on my recent CodePen account, but, well, I'll put that all together soon!
+I confess I've spent more time than I should be trying to find a way of putting images on my recent CodePen account, but, well, I'll put that all together soon!

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/pqKbvL)